When shopping for a mortgage, it’s very important to pick a suitable loan product for your unique situation.

 Lately, I’ve been discussing loan programs beyond the 30-year fixed, now that interest rates on fixed-rate mortgages are no longer favorable.

 Today, we’ll compare two popular loan programs, the “30-year fixed mortgage vs. the 7-year ARM.”

-We all know about the traditional 30-year fixed – it’s a 30-year loan that never adjusts.
+Everyone is familiar with the traditional 30-year fixed – it’s a home loan with a 30-year duration and an interest rate that never adjusts the entire loan term.
 Pretty simple, right?

-But what about the 7-year ARM?
-It’s an adjustable-rate mortgage and a fixed-rate mortgage.
+But what about the 7-year ARM, or more specifically, the 7/1 ARM?
+It’s an adjustable-rate mortgage and a fixed-rate mortgage, all rolled into one.
 Sounds a little bit more complicated…

 Let’s break it down.
-During the first seven years, the mortgage rate is fixed, and for the remaining 23 years the rate is adjustable.
+During the first seven years of the loan term, the mortgage rate is fixed, meaning it won’t change from month-to-month, or even year-to-year.